 Best Food For Lower Testosterone In Women

 Here are a few foods that may help lower your testosterone levels:

 - Soy-based Products

 Research suggests that consuming soy products regularly may result in lower levels of testosterone.
 A study was conducted to see the effect of soy protein on reproductive hormones in men.
 The results suggested that consuming soy protein for 54 days saw a decrease in testosterone (12).
+Soy has a significant amount of isoflavones, a form of phytoestrogen that functions similarly to human estrogen.
 Another study found that soy decreased prostate weight and testosterone levels in rats (13).
 Even though the results seem promising, more studies on women are warranted to understand the association between soy products and testosterone levels.